SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 **`level`** [number][optional]

-The value of the level option is either a positive integer to specify the number of levels to read contents in the tree.
+The value of the level option should be a positive whole number (integer) to specify the number of levels from which you want to query content.
-If it is not specified then the plugin will read till a child content is exists.
+If it is not specified, the plugin will read all levels until it finds a child content.

 **`accessToken`** [string | Function][required]